Golden-Sun-Li/starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- NLP in Social Media <br>
+- NLP in Social Media
-- Multimodal Natural Language Processing: Vision-based Multi-turn Dialogue / Video-based Speech Dialogue <br>
+- Multimodal Natural Language Processing
-- Commonsense Reasoning for MRC (Machine Reading Comprehension) <br>
+- MRC (Machine Reading Comprehension)

 # Education to show in About widget
 education: